pknessness/Virtual-Lab-UI/worklog.md

 ## March 3 [2:00PM - 3:00PM] [7:00PM - 8:30PM]

-Had meeting with John, need him to give me randomizer +-
+Had meeting with John, need him to give me randomizer +-.
+May also have him downgrade videos to 720p and see if it becomes faster that way.
+Need to figure out how to compile python file into one exe that is usable by anyone.

+Beyond this, need to do time bar stuff for the pygame window, looking into libraries to help with that.
+Looking like theres something called PygameGUI I can use